Sirpur -An Icon of Dakshina Kosala

 - 55th regnal year of Mahasivagupta Balarjuna – Ammeshvara-bhattaraka shrine by Ammadevi, queen of Mahasivagpupta, erected near to Baleshvara-bhattaraka shrine, Astrasiva was the acharya

 Gandheshvara Mahadeva Temple – It is a modern temple built on an ancient site during the reign of the Marathas.
 It is the main temple of the village attracting pilgrims around the year.
 The original name of the temple was Gandharveshvara as mentioned in its inscriptions.
-The doorjambs of garbha-grha are the only survived original piece.
+The doorjambs of garbha-grha are the only surviving original piece.
 These jambs are decorated with various representations of Shiva.
-Door-jamb on the left is occupied with Ravananugraha-murti scene, where Ravana is shown trying to shake mount Kailasa while Shiva and Parvati were seen sitting over it with Ganesha, Kartikeya and Nandi.
-Right door-jambs has three panels showing Shiva as Nataraja with six-arms, four-armed Shiva as Andhakantaka and Shiva as Bhikshatana-murti.
-Bosma6 identifies the Bhikshatana-murti as Shiva entering the Devadaruna forest as here he is shown with four hands where in Bhikshatana-murti Shiva is usually depicted with two hands.
+Door-jamb on the left is occupied with Ravananugraha-murti scene, where Ravana is shown trying to shake mount Kailasa while Shiva and Parvati were seen sitting over it with Ganesha, Kartikeya, and Nandi.
+The right door-jambs has three panels showing Shiva as Nataraja with six arms, four-armed Shiva as Andhakantaka, and Shiva as Bhikshatana-murti.
+Bosma6 identifies the Bhikshatana-murti as Shiva entering the Devadaruna forest as here he is shown with four hands whereas in Bhikshatana-murti Shiva is usually depicted with two hands.

 The temple had acted as a repository of various antiquities, which were collected and set up in and around the temple.
-An image of Buddha under a tree inside the temple is usually identified as an image of king by local people.
-Among the loose sculptures are Chamunda, Mahishasuramardini, Nataraja, Uma-Mahesvara, Trimurti group, Navagraha group etc. However, layers of whitewash has hidden most of the features of these sculptures.
+An image of Buddha under a tree inside the temple is usually identified as an image of the king by local people.
+Among the loose sculptures are Chamunda, Mahishasuramardini, Nataraja, Uma-Mahesvara, Trimurti group, Navagraha group, etc. However, layers of whitewash have hidden most of the features of these sculptures.

 Inscriptions – Cunningham7 mentioned about six inscriptions in the temple, out of which only two or three belong to this temple as per Hiralal8.